GLOBAL ECONOMY-Surveys show coronavirus pandemic savaging global economy

 By Leigh Thomas and Marius Zaharia

-PARIS/HONG KONG, March 24 (Reuters) - Evidence that the coronavirus pandemic is hammering the global economy mounted on Tuesday as business activity surveys from Australia and Japan to Western Europe showed record falls, with data for the United States expected to be just as dire.
+PARIS/HONG KONG, March 24 (Reuters) - Business activity collapsed from Australia and Japan to Western Europe at a record pace in March, as measures to contain the coronavirus hammer the world economy, with data for the United States later on Tuesday expected to be just as dire.

 "The coronavirus outbreak represents a major external shock to the macro outlook, akin to a large-scale natural disaster," analysts at BlackRock Investment Institute said in a note.

-Activity in the 19 European Union countries that share the euro currency crumbled in March as nationwide lockdowns to curb the spread of the disease, which have shuttered shops, restaurants and offices, took hold.
+Activity in the 19 countries that use the euro has crumbled as nations lock down to curb the spread of the disease, shuttering shops, restaurants and offices.

+IHS Markit's flash composite Purchasing Managers' Index (PMI) for the euro zone, seen as a good gauge of economic health, plummeted to a record low of 31.4 in March.

-In France, services fell to a record low and manufacturing saw its steepest drop since the global financial crisis.
+In France, services activity fell to a record low and manufacturing saw its steepest drop since the global financial crisis more than a decade ago.

 "Taken together, these declines suggest GDP is collapsing at an annual rate approaching double digits," IHS Markit economist Eliot Kerr said.

-A PMI for the services sector in Germany, Europe's largest economy, also showed a record contraction in activity.

-A sister survey showed post-Brexit Britain's economy shrinking at a record pace, faster than during the 2008-09 financial crisis.
+A PMI for the services sector in Germany, Europe's largest economy, showed a record contraction in activity, while sister surveys showed Britain's economy shrinking at a record pace.

-IHS Markit said the March figures suggested the euro zone economy could shrink by around 2% quarter-on-quarter in the first three months of 2020, and the escalation of measures to contain the virus could steepen the downturn in Q2.
+IHS Markit said the March figures suggested the euro zone economy was shrinking at a quarterly rate of around 2%, and the escalation of measures to contain the virus could steepen the downturn.

-U.S. manufacturing and services PMI data, due later on Tuesday, are also expected to come in at multi-year lows.
+U.S. manufacturing and services PMI surveys are also expected to come in at multi-year lows.

 After an initial outbreak in China brought the world's second-largest economy to a virtual halt last month, an ever-growing number of countries and territories have reported a spike in infections and deaths.